 - WordPress has been translated into over 70 languages.

-- More than 60% of all sites worldwide that use a content management system are powered by WordPress.
+- More than 60% of all sites using a CMS application are driven by WordPress.

 - Over 37 million searches made each month on Google are for terms related to WordPress.

 - WordPress can deliver your content online to visitors worldwide.
-WordPress has been translated and localized into over seventy international languages and dialects.
+WordPress has been translated and localized into over 70 international languages.

 - The WordPress repository currently makes available thousands of free WP plugins, themes, and widgets to WordPress users.

-- There is virtually no limit to what someone can do with WordPress.
+- There is practically no limit to what someone can do with WordPress.

-(WordPress [hosted] unique monthly views.
+(WordPress [hosted version] monthly uniques.
 Source: Automattic.com)

 WordPress is the world’s leading CMS platform and powers over 30% of the web …

-(WordPress CMS usage statistics.
+(WordPress usage statistics.
 Source: trends.builtwith.com/cms)

-In terms of CMS dominance, no other platform even comes close to WordPress …
+In terms of CMS market share, no other platform even comes close to WordPress …

 (WordPress Market Share.
 Source: w3techs.com)

-WordPress is so popular, that keeping up with statistics on WordPress is difficult because the numbers change so often.
+WordPress is so popular, that keeping up with statistics on WordPress is quite difficult because the numbers change so often.

 (Source: https://wordpress.org/download/counter)

-(WP versions currently in use.
+(WordPress versions in current use.
 Source: https://wordpress.org/about/stats)

-(Over one hundred new WordPress versions have been made available to date)
+(Over 100 new versions of WordPress have been made available in its first 11 years)

-WordPress currently releases a new version every 3-4 months …
+WordPress currently releases a new updated version every 3-4 months …

-(WordPress regularly releases new versions named after famous Jazz musicians)
+(WordPress regularly releases new software versions named after famous Jazz musicians)

 - v.2.0 = Duke Ellington (December 31, 2005),